syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 This assembly has features to work with chart in Word document.<br/><br/></td>
 </tr>
 </table>

-The following assemblies are need to be referred additionally for converting charts during Word to image conversion:
+The following assemblies are referred additionally for converting charts during Word to image conversion:

 <table>
 <thead>
 <tr>